sayadennis/nf_sandbox/README.md

 Playing with Nextflow!

+## Hello World

+The first test is a simple "Hello World" example.
+Workflow is in `code/helloworld.nf`, which is submitted to the HPC scheduler (slurm) with `code/helloworld.sh`.

 ## Test 1: downloading and playing with TCGA data

 Query in the "Exploration" page of GDC Data Portal: